 I have been a practicing licensed clinical psychologist since 2001.
-In addition to private practice, I work at the Counseling Center at Washington and Lee University.
 I completed my B.A. in Psychology and English from the University of Virginia and my Ph.D. in Clinical Psychology from Kent State University.
-My areas of expertise include women’s issues, eating disorders, diversity, relationship problems, and positive psychology.
+My areas of expertise include women’s issues, eating disorders, diversity, relationship problems, and positive psychology, mindfulness, and self-compassion.

 Over the past 10 years, I have focused on learning about and developing practices based on mindfulness and self-compassion.
-I have a daily meditation practice and have read and attended retreats, workshops, and conferences with some of the experts in the field, including Jon Kabat-Zinn, Ron Siegel, Dan Siegel, Bill Morgan, Jack Kornfield, Kristen Neff, Paul Gilbert, and the Center for Mindfulness at the University of California-San Diego.
 I have found mindfulness and self-compassion beneficial in helping people cope with negative feelings and painful experiences, which has allowed them to cultivate more accepting, forgiving, and wiser versions of themselves.